Cleaning Leather Furniture Will Protect Your Investment

 Check the Kind of Leather You Have

-Before you break out the bucket and cloth, check to see what type or grade of genuine leather you have because it can affect how to clean leather furniture.
+Before you break out the bucket and microfiber cloth, check to see what type or grade of genuine leather you have.
+This can affect how you will clean it.

-- Aniline leather is most susceptible to damage from the sun, spills and harsh substances because it does not have any type of protective coating.
+- Aniline leather is most susceptible to damage from the sun, spills and harsh substances.
+It does not have any type of protective coating.
 Of course, it is also the highest quality and most expensive leather thanks to its softness, visual appeal and graceful aging.

-- Semi-Aniline leather is easier to clean because it comes finished with a thin protective coating that helps shield it from spills and substances that cause stains.
+- Semi-Aniline leather is easier to clean because it comes finished with a thin protective coating.
+This helps shield it from spills and stains.

-- While pigmented leather is the least expensive, it’s also the easiest of all the types to clean: This is because it is manufactured with a heavy protective coating that can stand up to more vigorous cleaning and harsher cleaning products.
+- While pigmented leather is the least expensive, it’s also the easiest of all types to clean.
+It has a heavy protective coating that can stand up to more vigorous cleaning.

 Ready to get started?